 “It’s a way to get them thinking about helping other people,” says Adams.
 “We also teach ways to make the money grow.”

 Jackson used his $10 to buy supplies for a s’mores party.
 With the help of his mother, Diane, he created a website to get the word out about his party and intention to donate all proceeds to CHOP.
 More than 45 people paid $5 to attend the party and more donations came in over the website.

 Why the Diabetes Center?

-Jackson has type 1 diabetes and has attended the Live Well with Diabetes conference, which is sponsored by CHOP.
-His mother, Diane, is also been connected with CHOP: During a work placement program that was part of her work toward a master’s of social work degree, she spent time in the Division of Endocrinology, including CHOP's Diabetes Center for Children and the endocrinology unit.
+Jackson has type 1 diabetes and has attended the Live Well With Diabetes conference, which is sponsored by CHOP.
+His mother, Diane, is also connected with CHOP: During a work placement program that was part of her work toward a master’s of social work degree, she spent time in the Division of Endocrinology, including CHOP's Diabetes Center for Children and the endocrinology unit.

 While she had first-hand knowledge of the challenges of caring for a child with diabetes, she also learned even more while attending meetings with the Diabetes Parent Support Network.
 Meetings are held at CHOP’s Main Campus six times a year and families who attend learn the ins and outs of living with diabetes.
 They also share with — and learn from — other parents about diabetes management strategies that work.

 “I knew how much families benefit from the meetings,” Diane says, “and I knew the money would help pay the expenses for a few meetings.
 There was a direct connection.”

 Originally posted: December 2013